Luis Urrea Luis Urrea

 ——————————————————————————

 The devil has taken over our religion, over the U.S government and now the end is near.
-Their prophecy ends with the world burning in a lake of fire.
 The end of their prophecy begins with them taking Palestine, it begins with this genocide the whole world is watching.
-According to them by simply saving Palestine from this devil, from this lake of fire that's slowing burning their world, that's genociding their entire people we can stop their prophecy and save the world.
+According to their prophecy by simply saving Palestine from this devil, from this lake of fire that's slowing burning their world, that's genociding their entire people we can stop their prophecy and save the world.
 Maybe this is a test sent from the heavens, if we don't stand up against genocide, if we don't save Palestine, then we deserve to burn in this fire that will end us all.
-They have taken these prophecies as instructions and now we are the only ones that can end their madness, before they burn the world in God's name.
-This is our second chance, we must fight to survive, to save the world from the devils prophecy.
+We are the only ones that can end their madness.
+This is our second chance, we must fight to survive, we must fight to save the world.

 - Luis Alejandro Urrea Villafuerte